odinuv/web/en/apv/articles/html/index.md

 and how it should look and then draws some lines and points on the screen.

 ## HTML Language Structure
-HTML consists of the following parts:
+HTML language consists of the following parts:

 - [**elements**](https://www.w3.org/TR/html5/dom.html#elements)
 - [**attributes**](http://www.w3.org/TR/html5/index.html#attributes-1)